retirement-plan-structure

 Permalink

 Thanks Peter, I’ll keep an eye on the banking/finance API space in case a future integration looks worth it.
 Of course you’re right that we wouldn’t want a piecemeal Javascript hack (you’re presumably a fellow hacker)!
-I’ll drop you an email regarding file sharing.
+I’ll get in touch separately regarding file sharing.

 Reply